bd2kccd/bd2kccd.github.io/docs_src/index.md

+# Welcome to CCD Docs

+This site hosts documentation for the [Center for Causal Discovery](http://www.ccd.pitt.edu/).

-# The Center for Causal Discovery: Tools and Software
+## Tools and Software

 **causal-cmd** *(early release)* - a Java API and command line implementation of algorithms for performing causal discovery on big data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The software currently includes Fast Greedy Search (**FGS**) for continuous or discrete variables – an optimized version of Greedy Equivalence Search (**GES**) tested with datasets that contain as many as 1 million continuous variables, and Greedy Fast Causal Inference (**GFCI**) for continuous variables.